 The lines and creases that appear in the face result for repetitive muscle movement and the passage of time.
 For instance, the frown lines between the brows are created by two specific muscles, when they contract, the brows are drawn together.
 As skin becomes less elastic over time, repeated frowning will result in moderate to severe lines between the brows.
 Injecting Botox into those muscles will relax the muscles with improvement or elimination of the frown lines.

 Drs.
 Pelosi uses the smallest available needle in the market called the “Gucci Needles.”
 Most people experience no pain whatsoever but some may experience brief mild discomfort as they are being injected.
 If needed, the areas to be injected are numbed with ice or a local anesthetic cream.
 Following injection recovery is immediate, and you can return to work immediately.

 You will begin to see changes in your wrinkles within 24 hours and continue to see improvement for the next 5 days.
 Visible results can last up to 4 months.
 After that, you may be ready to return for a follow-up treatment.
 Your own results may vary (the range varies from 3 to 6 months).
 The effects of Botox are not permanent and are only effective for dynamic wrinkles.

 Botox has been used safely for over 20 years.
 It has an excellent safety record and a low incidence of side effects.
 A few patients may experience mild bruising that disappears within a few days.
-The most common side effects following injection of BotoxÂ® Cosmetic include headache, respiratory infection, Flu syndrome, temporary eyelid droop and nausea.
+The most common side effects following injection of BotoxÂ® Cosmetic include headaches, respiratory infection, Flu syndrome, temporary eyelid droop, and nausea.

 You are better off asking the doctor to charge you the BotoxÂ® Cosmetic injections by the unit, rather than by area of injection.
 Drs.
-Pelosi charge BotoxÂ® Cosmetic injections by the unit.
+Pelosi charges BotoxÂ® Cosmetic injections by the unit.